venusree-2006/FUTURE_PE_02/README.md

 ## **6. Improvements Made**

-* Initial content was too generic and lacked user engagement
+* Initial outputs were generic and less engaging
-* Added specific target audience to prompts
+* Added specific audience targeting in prompts
-* Improved tone to be more friendly and relatable
+* Improved tone to be more relatable and modern
-* Structured content into sections (services, gallery, booking)
+* Structured content into clear sections
-* Enhanced call-to-actions to increase interaction
+* Enhanced call-to-actions for better user interaction

 ---